microsoft/Azure-Kinect-Sensor-SDK/CONTRIBUTING.md

 1) Create a pull request.
    * The PR description must reference the issue.
 1) An Azure Kinect SDK team member will review the change.
 See the [review process](#review-process) for more information.
-   * 1 team member must signoff on the change.
+   * 1 team member must sign off on the change.
    * Other reviewers are welcome.
 1) After the change has been reviewed by a team member, the PR will be submitted to the Azure Kinect CI system for official build and testing.
    * In the event of a test failure, the PR owner must address and provide a new PR commit and the review process starts over.
-1) Once the change is signedoff by a team member and the test pass show now regressions, an Azure Kinect team member will complete the PR.
+1) Once the change is signed off by a team member and the test pass shows no regressions, an Azure Kinect team member will complete the PR.

-**NOTE:** *Any update to the pull request after approval requires additiaonl review and test pass.*
+**NOTE:** *Any update to the pull request after approval requires additional review and test pass.*

 When completing a pull request, we will generally squash your changes into a single commit.
 Please let us know if your pull request needs to be merged as separate commits.